 - Check the board for damage.
 Sometimes boards will have chipped edges or dents.
 Look up and down the board for any significant damage.
 If you find something, decide if it impacts your project.
 Can you cut around it?
 Will it be visible?
 Is it only on one side?
 Only keep the boards that are either not damaged or only damaged in spots that won’t impact your project.

 - Check the board for other imperfections or knots.
 Each board will have unique features or imperfections.
 Depending upon your project, its design, and your taste, these features may or may not be desirable.
-Similarly to checking for damages, look up and down the board for these and decide if it will impact your project.
-Only keep the boards that are pass your thorough inspection.
+Similarly to checking for damage, look up and down the board for these and decide if it will impact your project.
+Only keep the boards that pass your thorough inspection.

 Tip #5: Make sure you can bring it home